 The main elements of animal husbandry are breeding, feeding, weeding, and heeding.

-Some examples of animal husbandry are cattle farming, dairy farming, poultry farming, beekeeping, and fish farming.
+Some examples of animal husbandry include cattle farming, dairy farming, poultry farming, beekeeping, and fish farming.